proinsias/proinsias.github.io/_posts/2017/2017-05-25-CCA-for-Analyzing-Sequences-of-Medical-Billing-Codes.md

 ---
 layout: single
-title: "Canonical Correlation Analysis for Analyzing Sequences of Medical Billing Codes"
+title: 'Canonical Correlation Analysis for Analyzing Sequences of Medical Billing Codes'
 date: 2017-05-25 15:51
 modified: 2017-05-25 15:51
 categories: posts
 tags:
     - code
     - healthcare
-  - dimensionalityreduction
+    - dimensionality-reduction
 ---

 Due to the vast number of medical billing codes, it is generally infeasible to